wpilibsuite/frc-docs/source/docs/software/sensors/accelerometers-software.rst

 Most accelerometers legal for FRC use are quite noisy, and it is often a good idea to combine them with the :code:`LinearFilter` class (`Java <https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/LinearFilter.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/release/docs/cpp/classfrc_1_1LinearFilter.html>`__) to reduce the noise:

-.. todo:: Link should be updated with correct documentation closer to kickoff when the docs website is updated

 .. tabs::

     .. code-tab:: java